WGLab/RepeatHMM/docs/Usage.md

 # The options for repeatHMM.py

-There are two options below for repeatHMM.py: `BAMinput` and`FASTQinput`.
+There are three options below for repeatHMM.py: `BAMinput`, `FASTQinput` and `Scan`.
 Please note that users do not need to provide all parameters below.
 Most of them have default values.

 ```
 usage: repeatHMM.py [-h] {BAMinput,FASTQinput,Scan} ...